Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Path-Structured CQs and Dynamic Programming (DP)

 \section{Path-Structured CQs and Dynamic Programming (DP)}

 We start with the subset of full path-structured CQs.
-Note that this does not include only the CQs $Q_{P\ell}$ (\Cref{ex:path_cycle}), but also any CQ whose join tree is a path.
-We show that the problem of computing the top-ranked query answer is solvable by Dynamic Programming.
-This means that the weighted query answers can be represented as weighted paths in a DAG and thus, ranked enumeration of the CQ answers (\cref{def:ranked_enum_cqs}) can be achieved by ranked enumeration of paths in that DAG (\cref{def:ranked_enum_paths}).
+Note that this does not include only the CQs $Q_{P\ell}$ (\Cref{ex:path_cycle}), but also any CQ whose join tree is a path (i.e., every node in the join tree has at most one child).
+We show that the problem of computing the single, top-ranked query answer is solvable by Dynamic Programming.
+As a consequence, the weighted query answers can be represented as weighted paths in a DAG, and their ranked enumeration (\cref{def:ranked_enum_cqs}) can be achieved by ranked enumeration of paths in that DAG (\cref{def:ranked_enum_paths}).